 Assessing each shot of coffee in this taste test were brothers David and Matthew Gee, principals of Barista Basics Coffee Academy, as well as Anee Sampath, founder of BeanCraft coffee roasters.

-We regularly rely on the expert palates of this experienced tasting panel to put coffee machines through their paces in our tests.
+We regularly rely on the expert palates of this experienced tasting panel to put coffee machines through their paces in our coffee machine tests.

-- Our three coffee experts blind-sampled a shot made from a Nespresso pod and 11 different Nespresso-compatible pods bought in supermarkets.
+- In this 2017 test, our three coffee experts blind-sampled a shot made from a Nespresso pod and 11 other Nespresso-compatible pods bought in supermarkets.
 All pod coffee was made in a DeLonghi Nespresso Citiz & Milk machine.

 - For comparison, we also included a shot made on a manual espresso machine from freshly ground coffee beans.